Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Simulation Study

 \section{Simulation Study}

-We evaluate the performance of the proposed Sketched Gaussian Process (SkGP) regression across various simulation scenarios, exploring different structure of the manifold ($\mathcal{O}$), different feature dimensions ($p$) and noise levels in the features ($\tau^2$) to analyze their impact.
-In all simulations, the out-of-sample predictive performance of the proposed SkGP regression is compared with that of uncompressed Gaussian Process (GP), Bayesian Additive Regression Trees (BART) \citep{chipman2010bart}, Random Forests (RF) \citep{breiman2001random}, and deep neural network (NN).
-We also explore sketched versions of BART and RF, referred to as Sketched BART (SkBART) and Sketched Random Forest (SkRF), respectively, where a single projection matrix is generated to sketch the features, allowing for faster implementation.
-Each of these methods are applied on $|\mathcal{I}|=1000$ screened features having highest marginal association with the response.
+We evaluate the performance of Sketched Gaussian Process (SkGP) regression across various simulation scenarios, exploring different structure of the manifold ($\mathcal{O}$), predictor dimensions ($p$) and noise levels in the predictors ($\tau^2$) to analyze their impact.
+In all simulations, the out-of-sample predictive performance of the proposed SkGP regression is compared with that of Gaussian Process (GP) with unskeched predictor vector which comes equipped with optimal prediction rate guarantees \citep{yang2016bayesian} when the predictor vector lies perfectly on a manifold, compressed GP (CompGP) where the unscreened features are sketched down to $m = 60$ once and predictions are made using a GP, Bayesian Additive Regression Trees (BART) \citep{chipman2010bart}, Random Forests (RF) \citep{breiman2001random}, and deep neural network (NN).
+We also explore sketched versions of BART and RF, referred to as Sketched BART (SkBART) and Sketched Random Forest (SkRF), respectively, where a single projection matrix is generated to sketch the predictors, allowing for faster implementation.
+Each of these methods are applied on $|\mathcal{I}|=1000$ screened predictors having highest marginal association with the response.
 As a default in this analysis, we set $m=$ 60.
-We offer detailed sensitivity analysis with varying choices of the number of screened features $|\mathcal{I}|$ and the sketching dimensions $m$.
+We also introduce an additional competitor CompGP that first sketches a predictor vector to $|\mathcal{I}|$ dimensions and then screens the sketched predictors to $m$ dimensions.
+We offer detailed sensitivity analysis with varying choices of the number of screened predictors $|\mathcal{I}|$ and the sketching dimensions $m$.